wellcomecollection/catalogue-pipeline/scripts/remove_work/README.md

 - (optionally) removes associated images from the image indices
 - suppresses Miro works in the VHS
 - removes images from Loris's S3 buckets
-- creates CloudFront invalidations for Loris
+- creates CloudFront invalidations for Loris and wellcomecollection.org
 - updates the Miro VHS inventory

-You also need to create a CloudFront invalidation for `works/<id>` in the wellcomecollection.org distribution.

 ### Usage